obilaniu/Benzina/README.rst

 Benzina is an image loading library that accelerates image loading and preprocessing by making use of the hardware decoder in NVIDIA's GPUs.

-Since it minimize the use of the CPU and of the GPU computing units, it's easier to reach saturation of GPU computing power / CPU.
+Since it minimizes the use of the CPU and of the GPU computing units, it is easier to reach saturation of GPU computing power / CPU.
 In our tests using ResNet18 models in PyTorch on the ImageNet 2012 dataset, we could observe an increase by 2.4x the amount of images loaded, preprocessed then processed by the model when using a